Farmer-managed natural regeneration: Usage

-Background
+History

 Throughout the developing world, immense tracts of farmland, grazing lands and forests have become degraded to the point they are no longer productive.
 Deforestation continues at a rapid pace.
 In Africa's drier regions, 74 percent of rangelands and 61 percent of rain-fed croplands are damaged by moderate to very severe desertification.
 In some African countries deforestation rates exceed planting rates by 300:1.

 Degraded land has an extremely detrimental effect on the lives of subsistence farmers who depend on it for their food and livelihoods.
 Subsistence farmers often make up to 70–80 percent of the population in these regions and they regularly suffer from hunger, malnutrition and even famine as a consequence.

 In the Sahel region of Africa, a band of savanna which runs across the continent immediately south of the Sahara Desert, large tracts of once-productive farmland are turning to desert.
 In tropical regions across the world, where rich soils and good rainfall would normally assure bountiful harvests and fat livestock, some environments have become so degraded they are no longer productive.

 Severe famines across the African Sahel in the 1970s and 1980s led to a global response, and stopping desertification became a top priority.
 Conventional methods of raising exotic and indigenous tree species in nurseries were used.
 Despite investing millions of dollars and thousands of hours of labour, there was little overall impact.
 Conventional approaches to reforestation in such harsh environments faced insurmountable problems and were costly and labour-intensive.
 Once planted out, drought, sand storms, pests, competition from weeds and destruction by people and animals negated efforts.
 Low levels of community ownership were another inhibiting factor.

 Existing indigenous vegetation was generally dismissed as 'useless bush', and it was often cleared to make way for exotic species.
 Exotics were planted in fields containing living and sprouting stumps of indigenous vegetation, the presence of which was barely acknowledged, let alone seen as important.

 This was an enormous oversight.
 In fact, these living tree stumps are so numerous they constitute a vast 'underground forest' just waiting for some care to grow and provide multiple benefits at little or no cost.
 Each stump can produce between 10 and 30 stems each.
 During the process of traditional land preparation, farmers saw the stems as weeds and slashed and burnt them before sowing their food crops.
 The net result was a barren landscape for much of the year with few mature trees remaining.
 To the casual observer, the land was turning to desert.
 Most concluded that there were no trees present and that the only way to reverse the problem was through tree planting.

 Meanwhile, established indigenous trees continued to disappear at an alarming rate.
 In Niger, from the 1930s until 1993, forestry laws took tree ownership and responsibility for the care of trees out of the hands of the people.
 Reforestation through conventional tree planting seemed to be the only way to address desertification at the time.